01-edu/public/docs/database-structure.md

 - createdAt
 - updatedAt
 - grade
-- progressId, The result is liked to a progress?
+- progressId
-- attrs, What are they used for?
+- attrs
-- type, For the possible types see the table result_type
+- type, For the possible types see the table [result_type](#result_type)
 - userId
 - groupId
 - objectId
 - path
 - version, The version of the code the result refers to.
 - eventId
 - isLast, Used to represent transitory states.
-A progress is only considered finished when `isLast` is `true`
+A progress is only considered finished when `isLast` is `true`.
 - campus

 ### result_type